metrico/qryn-docs/docs/cloud/pricing.md

 ✔️ Dedicated ClickHouse Clusters w/ Full remote access in any region.<br>

 ### ⚡ Gigapipe Powered
-We choose Gigapipe to operate our fully managed and scalable qryn cloud experience,<br>
+We choose Gigapipe to operate our fully managed and scalable qryn cloud,<br>
 allowing users to enjoy our stack and deploy its polyglot features in minutes,<br>
 instantly ready to scale, ingest, store and query at the rate of your business.